olesyapro888/Statistical_Analysis_Liner_Model_automotive-industry_R_T-test/README.md

 ### `- T-Test on Suspension Coils`

-The created Story for the Final Presentation can be found in the following link:
+perform t-tests to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch

+ briefly summarize your interpretation and findings for the t-test results.
+Include screenshots of the t-test to support your summary

+scs1-4
 ### `- Design a Study Comparing the MechaCar to the Competition`

-## `The MechaCar Analysis Summary`
+## `The MechaCar Statistical Analysis Summary`

 In the written summaries, we would like you to think critically about your analysis, not demonstrate mastery of automotive manufacturing.